tldr-pages/tldr/pages/common/git-sizer.md

 # git sizer

 > Computes various Git repository size metrics and alerts you to any that might cause problems or inconvenience.
-> Change to the directory containing your repository before running this command.

-- Report only statistics that have >0 level of concern:
+- Report only statistics that have a level of concern greater than 0:

 `git sizer`